What Are the Best Destinations for Solo Female Travelers?

 Go Your Own Way to Frederiksborg Castle:

-Denmark to Sweden a Must-Do Day Trip!
+Copenhagen to Sweden a Must-Do Day Trip!

 A Single Girl Journey to Sweden

-Traveling to Sweden is incredibly easy from Copenhagen.
+Traveling to Sweden is an incredibly easy day trip from Copenhagen.
 A nice day trip idea is to visit both Malmö and Helsingborg by train or ferry!
 The best route is to start from Copenhagen’s central station and take the train to Helsingør, Denmark.
 Here you could enjoy a pastry and walk up to Kronborg Castle and tour the grounds and castle.

 After getting your fix of the castle, the ferry to Helsingborg awaits!
 It takes only 20 mins to cross the sea into Sweden.
 Just like Denmark, Sweden is also a top destination for women!
 Helsingborg is fairly small, and a peaceful place to enjoy lunch.
 You will want to climb the stairs to Kärnan tower because it has an amazing viewpoint!